Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Discretizations of the Langevin Dynamics

+\begin{remark} We refer to~\cite[Theorem 3.1]{latuszynski2013nonasymptotiv} for an explicit formula for the constant in the $\mathcal{O}$-term.
+We emphasize that the constant in~\Cref{prop:LLN_explicit} depends on properties of the function $f$ and on the step size $\tau$ in a non-explicit manner.
+As a consequence, the precise bias–variance trade-off with respect to $\tau$, for a fixed number of samples $n$, cannot be quantified within our current analysis.
+One expects the usual qualitative behavior: decreasing $\tau$ reduces the discretization bias but deteriorates the constant in the variance estimate.
+Making this trade-off explicit appears to be beyond the scope of this article and is not addressed here. \end{remark}

-\end{proposition} \begin{proof} We apply Proposition 17.0.1 from \cite{meyn2012markov}.
-First, note that the function $V(x)=e^{\|x\|}$ is \emph{unbounded off petite sets} \cite[Section 8.4.2]{meyn2012markov}, as the sublevel sets $C_V(n)=\{y\;|\;V(y)\leq n\}$ are bounded and thus small by \Cref{lemma:compact_sets_are_small} which implies petiteness \cite[Proposition 5.5.3]{meyn2012markov}.
+\begin{proof} We verify the conditions for the application of Theorem 17.0.1 from \cite{meyn2012markov}: We have already shown that the chain admits a stationary distribution; thus we are left to show that the chain is positive Harris.
+The function $V(x)=1+\|x\|^2$ is unbounded off petite sets \cite[Section 8.4.2]{meyn2012markov}, as the sublevel sets $C_V(n)=\{y\;|\;V(y)\leq n\}$ are small as in~\Cref{lemma:minor} which implies petiteness \cite[Proposition 5.5.3]{meyn2012markov}.
 Moreover, $V(x)$ is positive and by \Cref{prop:explicit_scheme_ergodic}, in particular we have $\Delta V(x)\leq 0,\quad x\in C^c$ for a petite set $C$.
-The Markov chain is therefore Harris \cite[Proposition 9.1.8]{meyn2012markov}.
-Altogether the result follows. \end{proof} So far we have proven that the explicit scheme is ergodic and that LLN holds.
+The Markov chain is therefore Harris \cite[Theorem 9.1.8]{meyn2012markov}.
+Irreducibility follows directly from the additive Gaussian noise.
+Altogether the first part of the theorem follows.
+The additional part is a direct consequence of Theorems 3.1 and 4.2 and Proposition 4.5 in \cite{latuszynski2013nonasymptotiv}. \end{proof} So far we have proven that the explicit scheme is ergodic and that LLN holds.
 Recall, however, that we are interested in sampling from the distribution $\pi(x)\sim e^{-U(x)}$.
-Thus, what is left to analyze is the relation between the stationary distribution $\pi^\tau$ of the explicit scheme and the target distribution $\pi$ for which we need the following lemma. \begin{lemma} If the second moment of $\mu_0$ is finite, then the second moments of $(\mu_k^\tau)_{\tau,k \in \N}$ are uniformly bounded, that is, there exists $\tau_{\text{max}}>0$ such that
+Thus, what is left to analyze is the relation between the stationary distribution $\pi^\tau$ of the explicit scheme and the target distribution $\pi$ for which we need the following lemma. \begin{lemma} If the second moment of $X_0^\tau$ is finite, then the second moments of $(X_k^\tau)_{\tau,k \in \N}$ are uniformly bounded, that is, there exists $\tau_{\text{max}}>0$ such that